2016 • 06 • 04

 Have you ever wondered what’s it like to be in Boracay before it emerged as a prime tourist destination, a time when this small island in Aklan was all sea and sand instead of a developed center for nightlife and pub crawls?

-Though it hasn’t lost its prestige as a beach of immaculate proportions, there is no denying Boracay will not be rid of the many establishments marring its natural splendor any time soon; thus, this is all we can do: wonder.
+Though it hasn’t lost its prestige as a beach of immaculate status, there is no denying Boracay will not be rid of the many establishments marring its natural splendor any time soon; thus, this is all we can do: wonder.
 But if we shift that wonder, say, a little over to Negros Occidental, then we may have the closest thing to experiencing Boracay pre-modernization.

 Sipalay’s shores are barren of shops and restaurants.
 What it offers instead are surrounding islets whose foliage reveals a vibrant, vegetative green.
-It is laid-back and solitary that personal adventures could find fulfillment in a boat and perhaps a hammock.
+It is laid-back and solitary that personal adventures could find fulfillment in a boat, and perhaps a hammock.
 Lest activities in Sipalay be dismissed as humdrum endeavors, it is also known as an ideal spot for snorkeling and diving.

 Shot by Jasper Ivan Iturriaga using a DJI Phantom 3 Advanced, Sony A7II, and Sony A6000 (10-18mm – 28-70mm), the video above gives a sneak peek of how splendidly scenic Sipalay is.